Waning

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 27 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 27 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 327 of Meeus index or 1280 from Brown series.

 The length of the current synodic month is 5 hours and 55 minutes shorter than the mean synodic month length.
 It is 14 minutes longer compared to 21st century's shortest synodic month length.

-14 days after point of apogee on 28 June 2026 at 07:11 in ♐ Sagittarius.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next perigee on 13 July 2026 at 07:50 in ♋ Cancer.
+14 days since point of apogee on 28 June 2026 at 07:11 in ♐ Sagittarius the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next perigee on 13 July 2026 at 07:50 in ♋ Cancer.

 The Moon is 363 299 km (225 744 mi) away from Earth and getting closer over the next day until the point perigee when Earth-Moon distance is going to be 359 111 km (223 141 mi).

-8 days after ascending node on 4 July 2026 at 07:51 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 4 days, until the lunar orbit crosses from North to South in descending node on 17 July 2026 at 00:27 in ♍ Virgo.
+8 days after ascending node on 4 July 2026 at 07:51 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from North to South in descending node on 17 July 2026 at 00:27 in ♍ Virgo.

 At 15:18 the Moon is meeting its standstill point to reach North declination of ∠28.033°.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-28.067° at the point of next standstill in ♐ Sagittarius on 26 July 2026 at 03:56.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-28.067° at the point of next southern standstill in ♐ Sagittarius on 26 July 2026 at 03:56.

 In 1 day on 14 July 2026 at 09:43 in ♋ Cancer the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.